saracuriel/VP-Onboarding-Doc/level_2/solutions/molgenis.rst

 * Contact MOLGENIS team [`email <mailto:molgenis-support@umcg.nl>`_] to outsource your installation, hosting and backups.

 * Once installed and hosted, use the ‘FAIR_DATA_HUB’ template when setting up a new database schema.
-This template immediately enables Level 2 APIs including FAIR Data Point, EJP RD Beacon v2, and RDF.
-Contact the EJP RD onboarding team for further onboarding steps.
+This template immediately enables Level 2 APIs including FAIR Data Point, ERDERA Beacon v2, and RDF.
+Contact the ERDERA onboarding team for further onboarding steps.